DevSecOps vs DevOps: 7 Key Differences

 Both rely on feedback for different purposes.
 The purpose of feedback in DevSecOps is to ensure security and further the security e measures.
 The feedback in DevOps is to ensure proper communication for seamless and simultaneous processing of code.

 Which is better?
-DevSecOps vs DevOps
+DevSecOps or DevOps?

 With most tech operations, it depends on the purpose.
 Because DevSecOps takes its cue and beginnings from DevOps, it can be seen to be the updated version with the addition of security.
 DevSecOps may be the best route because security is built into every stage.
 If security is less important, DevOps’ rapid development style may also be a good call.